cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/TD3.md

 Kidney, Liver cancer types display statistically significant reductions in mDNA copy numbers, whereas Lymph cancer tissue for example, displays statistically significant increase in mDNA copy number.

+### Question 7

+The researchers want to examine if there might be fluctuation/CNV in the number of mDNA copies, depending on age; filter out age induced bias.

+Essentially, they are trying to answer the question of: Why is there heterogeneity in figure 3?